NCAR/climate-primer-water/doc/ch2_climatewater.rst

 2.2.1 Define the problem/objective
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With any scientific research tasked to consider climate change, the starting point is to ask: what is the central aim of the study?
+When any scientific research is tasked to consider climate change, the starting point is to ask: what is the central aim of the study?
 For example:

 -  How often might water temperatures in streams be too dangerous for aquatic life in the 2050-2080 period?

--  Why might we fail to reach water delivery targets in the 2070-2100 period?
+-  Why might we fail to reach water-delivery targets in the 2070-2100 period?

 -  What are the chances of dropping below reservoir low-pool levels for more than one consecutive year in the 2040-2070 period?

-Each of these questions is examining the impacts of a future climate on a system performance measure.
+Each of these questions examines the impacts of a future climate on a system performance measure.
 Below are example measures for these questions.
 Water managers, scientific experts (e.g., aquatic biologists), and stakeholders are all good resources for defining these performance measures.
-The problem and performance measures should be defined early in the study to inform selection of datasets and models that are optimal (in terms of resolutions, accuracies, uncertainties) for the problem and target metrics.
+The problem and performance measures should be defined early in the study to inform selection of the datasets and models that are optimal (in terms of resolutions, accuracies, uncertainties) for the problem and target metrics.

 +-------------------------------------------------+-----------------------+